marklysze/AutoGenPromptTesting/README.md

 I'm using Ollama when testing against AutoGen libraries and with LiteLLM when testing through AutoGenStudio.

-The code I'm currently testing with is in [Mixtral Speaker Selection - Debate](speaker_selection/agent_prompt_testing%20Debate%20P3%20Mixtral.py).
+The code I'm currently testing with is in [Speaker Selection - Test Rounds](speaker_selection/agent_prompt_testing%20Debate%20P4%20Tests.py).

-Current performance for speaker selection on the debate challenge:
+#### Current performance for speaker selection on the debate challenge:

 | | Speakers selected correctly |
 | --- | --- |